 When I was going into the office every day, I knew I had to leave no later than 5:30 to pick up my kids from daycare by 6 pm.
 When I started working from home, I no longer had that time restraint.
 Before I knew it, it was 7 o’clock, and I was still going.
 Now I’m not saying you shouldn’t put in extra time when needed, but you have to be able to separate your work time and your home time.
 Closing the computer and walking away will help you stay balanced.

-It can get a little lonely when you are by yourself all the time.
-Make sure you talk to your fellow employees throughout the day on a video call or the phone, not just a chat system.
+It can get a little lonely when you are by yourself all day.
+Make sure you talk to your fellow employees on a video call or the phone, not just a chat system.
 And when you aren’t working, surround yourself with friends and family.
 Keeping a social balance will keep your spirits up!

 Working from home is a luxury in so many ways.
 I find that I can accomplish a lot more from home than I can in the office.
 It just takes some dedication and focus.
 We’d love to know how you stay motivated at home.
 What are some tips that keep you on track?